Farmer's Markets and Nutrition

 - Impact of Hunger - This site, “Hunger in America,” describes food insecurity, provides statistics on hunger and food insecurity, and outlines its impact on physical and mental health and development.

-- Food Security -- This link provides a comprehensive definition of food security from the World Health Organization.
+- Food Security -- This link provides a report on food security from the World Health Organization.

 - Food Insecurity, Hunger, and Children’s Health - Food security and hunger expert Dr. John Cook discusses the causes of food insecurity in America, and its impact on children’s health and performance.